Our Safeguarding Lead is Mrs Alison Appleyard. Mrs Alison Blackmore is the deputy safeguarding lead.

 Children today are surrounded by technology.
 It is part of their daily lives, and provides a world of information and experiences.
 Smartphones, tablets, games consoles, PCs and new technology such as Smart TVs and Google Glass all allow access to a huge variety of resources - but these aren't always safe for our children.

 Children need to make safe and responsible choices all the time about what they do online.
-We can do that by giving them a supportive environment to talk about their concerns, and direct them to where to get help and support.
+We can help them to do that by giving them a supportive environment in which to talk about their concerns, and direct them to where they can get help and support.

 Click below to read our Online Safety Policy, and remember that our door is always open for your worries or concerns.